-Pre/Corequisite: P (RQ) COMM-200 or COMM-211 This course is a study of the means of influencing others.
-Emphasis on the logical, psychological, emotional and ethical dimensions of persuasive communication is explored.
+Pre/Corequisite: P (RQ) COMM-200 or COMM-211

+This course is a study of the means of influencing others.
+The logical, psychological, emotional and ethical dimensions of persuasive communication is explored.
 Practice in creating and delivering persuasive messages is included.
 Offered spring.